GitLeeRepo/GitInfo/GitAliases.md

-# Create an alias named origin
+# Create an alias named origin and push to it
-git remote add origin https://github.com/Traeken/PythonSandbox.git git push -u origin master
+git remote add origin https://github.com/Traeken/PythonSandbox.git

+git push -u origin master

 # The above push is the same as: